flkt-crnpio/algorithms-exercises/README.md

 # algorithms
+An algorithm is a set of instructions designed to perform an specific task.

 ### Linear search
 Linear search algorithm is a simple and basic search algorithm in which we traverse the array while looking for the number to be searched.
 Linear: O(n)